gsm1011/hadoop.admin/manuscript/chapter4.md

 We assume that the Hadoop cluster has been properly configured and running.
-Log in to the master node from the cluster administration machine using the following command: ssh hduser@master
+Log in to the master node from the cluster administration machine using the following command: `ssh hduser@master`.

 ### How to do it...